MISSION AND VISION

 In 2019, Ballet Sun Valley partnered with the Boston Ballet School Adaptive Dance Program, which is one of the most respected programs in the country using dance therapy for disabled youth.
 As a result of this partnership, additions to the Ballet Sun Valley program in 2019 included a two-day teacher training for those interested in learning the skills needed to offer Dance as Therapy classes in their local communities.

 THE COMMUNITY LIBRARY PROGRAM

-The Community outreach also grew as Ballet Sun Valley partnered with The Community Library to host two programs for the public.
+The Community outreach also grew as Ballet Sun Valley partnered in 2019 with The Community Library to host two programs for the public.

 The Community Library hosted a Q&A with Helgi Tomasson, Artistic Director of San Francisco Ballet, where he discussed his 66-year dance career and the history of ballet in the United States.
 For younger audiences, Sasha de Sola, principal dancer with San Francisco Ballet, read from her bilingual children’s book, delighting over 50 children who were in attendance.

 The partnership with The Community Library continues, as Panel discussions, Q&A sessions, and dancer Story Time have now become annual BSV Festival offerings.